 We ended our whirlwind Barcelona trip with a Devour Barcelona Tapas and Wine Tasting Tour – a fun and tasty evening adventure in the Catalan capital city.

 Visitors will find no lack of things to do in Barcelona.
 Not wanting to miss a thing, we packed our limited time with plenty of food and wine experiences and ended our visit with Devour Barcelona’s evening tapas and wine tasting tour.

 Yes, we spent our last evening in Barcelona drinking wine and eating tapas.
 Please don’t hate us.
 Instead, read on to see what it’s like to take a tapas and wine tasting tour in Barcelona.

 Devour Barcelona Tapas And Wine Tasting Tour

 As repeat customers of Devour Barcelona, we knew that their tapas and wine tasting tour would be well-curated, but second thoughts swirled through our heads as we traversed the city’s cobblestone streets filled with a boisterous mix of locals and tourists.

-All doubts dissipated within minutes of meeting our affable guide Fintan Kerr.
-An accomplished sommelier originally from Manchester England and all around good guy, Kerr greeted us warmly and started plying us with tasty treats right away.
+All doubts dissipated within minutes of meeting our affable guide.
+A sommelier originally from England, he started plying us with tasty treats right away.
 He clearly knew the way to our hungry hearts!